 - b) Enlist the obstructions in a compass survey and explain the methods to overcome them. - 10. a) How would you set up plane table at a station?
-Explain the various steps of setting.

-11. a) Write the uses of field kit for geologist.
+Explain the various steps of setting. - b) Explain in detail the temporary adjustments of a dumpy level - 11. a) Write the uses of field kit for geologist.
 Discuss the procedure of sampling procedure and field note preparation.

 - b) List the basic elements to be noted and measured in the field for various geological surveys. - 12. a) What is a base?
-Discuss the structural elements useful in geological projects b) Discuss the scale of aerial photographs and their applications
+Discuss the structural elements useful in geological projects OR - b) Discuss the scale of aerial photographs and their applications